danielbui12/danielbui12/src/assets/data/customize-your-own-wallet-on-solana.md

 <alert type="info">
-➡️ If you've ever used an Ethereum wallet, you might have found the address system a bit confusing¹.
+➡️ If you've ever used an Ethereum wallet, you might have found the address system a bit confusing.
 Ethereum addresses are 42 characters long, starting with '0x' and followed by 40 alphanumeric characters like **0x3D2...415**.
 This can be overwhelming, especially when you're dealing with multiple ERC20 tokens.
 But don't worry, Solana offers a more user-friendly approach.
 </alert>

 ## Creating a Solana Wallet